The foundational playbook for Founders to create the next

 The start of phase 4 is really a continuation of phase 3.
 You will use the validated learnings from engaging with customers, the interactions with your prototype and the technical proof of concept to create a Product Requirements Document (PRD).

-The PRD is used by a development team to build the product, and should initially address their key questions:
+A PRD is used by a development team to build the product, and should initially address their key questions:

 The more you share, the better the result.
 No detail can be too trivial.
 At times you will be amazed by the insights good development teams get from ‘trivial’ details.
 Good teams will review the PRD and may challenge your thoughts on the scope of the initial release, as they may see non-conformance or non-adherence to the ‘small batches’ approach.
-Treat this as a good sign, as it will keep you from violating the “minimal” in “Minimal Viable Product.”
+Treat this as a good sign, as it will keep you from violating the “minimal” in “Minimal Viable Product.

-As you’re building your product, you need to also Activate Demand (and Retain Customers by continuing to deliver value).
+As you’re building your product, you need to Activate Demand (and Retain Customers by continuing to deliver value).
 Your first set of customers should come from those within your established demand group: your pre-order list, your followers, and the customers with whom you interacted during your initial validation process.

 Activating demand requires creating a digital presence and brand.
-If you have not done so, launch an MVP-level website, have a presence on the appropriate social networks.
+If you have not done so, launch an MVP-sized website, have a presence on the appropriate social networks.
 Use a Brand Wheel to develop an aligned brand strategy across color(s), logos, visual style, tone and voice.
 The validated learnings from Stage 1, including your mission and purpose, provide a great head start developing the brand wheel.

 Activating demand requires a strategy aligned to a primary growth engine.
 Each strategy has its own product design implications, so alignment is critical.
 According to the Lean Startup, growth engines include: